thephpleague/csv/docs/9.0/reader/record-mapping.md

 - The `options` an associative array to improve typecasting by providing extra options per class/alias.
 The argument expects an associative array and relies on named arguments to inject its value to the method.
 - The `ignore` a boolean which control if the property or method should be completely ignored by the mechanism.
 By default, its value is `false`.
 This property takes precedence over all the other properties of the attribute once set to `true`.
 - The `convertEmptyStringToNull` a value that can be a boolean or `null`, which control if empty string should be converted or not into the `null` value.
+- The `trimFieldValueBeforeCasting` a value that can be a boolean or `null`, which control if the string should be trimmed or not before conversion.

 <p class="message-info">The <code>convertEmptyStringToNull</code> argument was added in version <code>9.17.0</code></p>
 <p class="message-info">The <code>ignore</code> argument was added in version <code>9.13.0</code></p>